MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-kerberos-sso.md

 ### Publish resources for use with single sign-on
 To test single sign-on, create a new enterprise application that publishes a file share.
 Using an enterprise application to publish your file share lets you assign a Conditional Access policy to the resource and enforce extra security controls, such as multifactor authentication.

-1. Navigate to [Microsoft Entra](https://entra.microsoft.com/) as an Application or Global administrator.
+1. Sign in to [Microsoft Entra](https://entra.microsoft.com/) as at least a [Application administrator](reference-role-based-permissions.md#application-administrator).
 1. select **Global Secure Access** > **Applications** > **Enterprise Applications**.
 1. Select **New Application**.
 1. Add a new app segment with the IP of your file server using port `445/TCP` and then select **Save**.
 The Server Message Block (SMB) protocol uses the port.